Lwiebke/Oscillatory-radii-simulator/Example/Readme.txt

  	seed = seed to initialize the random number generator

-- Change "ejecutar.py" to add the path of the binary and the name of the config file/s, and save
+- Edit "ejecutar.py" to add the path of the binary and the name of the config file/s.

-- Using python, run "ejecutar.py"
+- Using python3, run "ejecutar.py"